junxit/us-congress-bills-116/bill.md

   - **(E)** in subsection (e)—
     - **(i)** in the heading, by striking “Multidisciplinary team” and inserting “Team”;
     - **(ii)** in the text before paragraph (1), by striking “Each multidisciplinary” and inserting “The”; and
-    - **(iii)** by amending subsections (f), (g), and (h) to read as follows:
+  - **(F)** by amending subsections (f), (g), and (h) to read as follows:
     > - **(f)** *Center advisory board* The Secretary shall establish an advisory board to advise and assist the National Indian Child Resource and Family Services Center in carrying out its activities under this section.
 The advisory board shall consist of 12 members appointed by the Secretary from Indian Tribes, Tribal organizations, and urban Indian organizations with expertise in child abuse and child neglect.
 Members shall serve without compensation, but may be reimbursed for travel and other expenses while carrying out the duties of the board.
 The advisory board shall assist the Center in coordinating programs, identifying training and technical assistance materials, and developing intergovernmental agreements relating to family violence, child abuse, and child neglect.
     > - **(g)** *Application of Indian Self-Determination Act to the Center* The National Indian Child Resource and Family Services Center shall be subject to the provisions of the Indian Self-Determination Act.
 The Secretary may also contract for the operation of the Center with a nonprofit Indian organization governed by an Indian-controlled board of directors that have substantial experience in child abuse, child neglect, and family violence involving Indian children and families.
     > - **(h)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section $3,000,000 for each of fiscal years 2021 through 2026.

 - **(4)** In section 411 (25 U.S.C.
 3210)—
   - **(A)** in subsection (d)—